pytroll/pyresample/docs/source/concepts/resampling.rst

 The gradient search algorithm is based on work by Alexander Trishchenko (see :doi:`10.1109/TGRS.2008.916633`).
-The algorithm benefits from its assumption that pixels are all contiguous.
+The algorithm benefits from its assumption that an array representation preserves the topology of the observed data.
 By only looking at nearby pixels the algorithm can efficiently compute a nearest neighbor or perform a bilinear interpolation.